svnoak/badge-it-up/README.md

 Cloud Run will then give us a link that we can send to our participants

-1. Search for `Cloud Run` in the searchfield and click on "Cloud Run"
+1. Search for `Cloud Run` in the searchfield and click on *Cloud Run*
-2. Click on "Create Service"
+2. Click on *Create Service*
-3. Change the toggle to "Continously deploy new revisions from a source repository"
+3. Change the radiobutton to "Continously deploy new revisions from a source repository"
-4. Click on "Set up Cloud build"
+4. Click on *Set up Cloud build*
 5. Choose your Repository Provider (if you simply forked it, use Github)
 6. Choose the repository for the survey tool (or click the link underneath the dropdown to allow Google Cloud to find it)
 7. Click on Next